frankhale/toby/README.md

 ### Updating the data file

-Unlike previous versions of toby the data.txt file located in the data folder is now only used initially to create the database which stores your favorite videos.
+Unlike previous versions of Toby the data.txt file located in the data folder is now only used initially to create the database which stores your favorite videos.
 Videos stored in the database can be exported by entering the `/archive` command in the search box.
 A corresponding `/import` command has not been